Create a tibble (or data frame) with each row representing an edge.

 If you want more control over where the nodes are positioned, you can

-.
+specify layout = "custom".
 If you choose this option, you

-must have a column named x
+must have a column named x and a column

-named y
+named y in node_data (alongside

-) specifying the coordinates of the centre of each
+name) specifying the coordinates of the centre of each

 node.